-- provide clear communications, including a welcome email sent to all whose papers have been accepted by Network 23 with advice on how the conference works together with conference and network information
+- provide clear communications, including a welcome email will be sent to all whose papers have been accepted by Network 23 with advice on how the conference works together with conference and network information

-- arrange informal gatherings and a social event for all
+- arrange informal breakfast & lunchtime gatherings and a social event for all

-- encourage Network 23 members to contact the convenors to share ideas on activities and/or initiatives that will further promote inclusiveness and development of the network
+- encourage network members to contact the convenors to share ideas on activities and/or initiatives that will further promote inclusiveness and development of the network